Functionality added or changed:

 option, ndb_mgmd prints all configuration

-data to stdout
+data to stdout, then exits.

 On Windows, the search path used by MySQL applications for

-now includes
+my.ini now includes

-(that is, the application's
+..\my.ini (that is, the application's

 parent directory, and hence, the installation directory).